Vessel Safety Violations in Florida

 Chapter 327, F.S., titled the “Florida Vessel Safety Law,” includes laws relating to vessel safety, such as boating safety education course requirements, vessel operation requirements, and the delineation of boating-restricted areas.

-The task of managing the waterways in Florida to provide for safe boating often falls on the Fish and Wildlife Conservation Commission (FWC).
-The Division of Law Enforcement within the FWC enforces resource protection and boating safety laws while providing protection to those who enjoy Florida’s waterways.
+The Fish and Wildlife Conservation Commission (FWC) manages the waterways in Florida to promote safe boating.
+The Division of Law Enforcement within the FWC enforces resource protection and boating safety laws while protecting those who enjoy Florida’s waterways.

-In many cases, FWC officers will claim that the stop of a boat or the detention of its passengers is permitted because of Florida Vessel Safety Law.
-In fact, the legality of any stop and the length of the detention is an often litigated issue that might lead to the outright dismissal of the citation.
+In many cases, FWC officers stop with claim that the Florida Vessel Safety Act allows them to stop a boat or detain its passengers.
+The legality of any stop and the length of the detention is an often litigated issue that might lead to the outright dismissal of the citation.

 Attorney for Vessel and Boating Citations in Florida